 Network monitoring

-• Network traffic monitored (IDS) at internet connections
+- Network traffic is monitored (network intrusion detection system) at internet connections

 Log monitoring